choosehappy/TraitHorizon/README.md

 The data table displays the image filenames, thumbnails, and corresponding numerical feature values.
 You can perform the following actions with the data table:

-- Filter data by range using the parallel coordinate plot.
-Select a range on the plot, and the data table will update accordingly.
 - Sort data by clicking on the column headers.
-- Apply native filtering and sorting actions to the table (see https://dash.plotly.com/datatable/filtering for more info).
 - Navigate through pages using pagination controls.

-## Troubleshooting

-If you encounter any issues or have questions, please refer to the official Dash and Plotly documentation for assistance.

 ## Contributions